 The Secure TCP (TLS/SNI) protocol uses SNI headers for routing the request to the desired backend.

-rapyuta.io creates an accessible public IP address for externally exposed network endpoints.
-Hence, you can view the Fully Qualified Domain Name (FQDN) of endpoints on the details page of deployments.
+rapyuta.io generates a random URL/route that is exposed on the public internet for the required endpoint when the deployment is created.
+You can view the Fully Qualified Domain Name (FQDN) of an endpoint on the details page of deployments.

 rapyuta.io injects environment variables corresponding to linked network endpoints during deployment binding phase.
 Refer to the section on Link Injection for more details.